7 Tips for Improving MIG Welding

 4. Select the proper drive roll and tension setting to effectively feed wire.

 Improper drive roll selection and tension setting can lead to poor wire feeding.
-Consider the size and type of wire being used and match it to the correct drive roll.
+Consider the size and type of wire being used and match it to the correct drive roll to improve MIG welding performance.

 Since flux-cored wire is softer, due to the flux inside and the tubular design, it requires a knurled drive roll that has teeth to grab the wire and to help push it through.
 However, knurled drive rolls should not be used with solid wire because the teeth will cause shavings to break off the wire, leading to clogs in the liner that create resistance as the wire feeds.
 In this case, use V-grove or U-groove drive rolls instead.